kaiagaoqy/kaiagaoqy/README.md

 **I also**
 - Focus on full-stack development and AR related projects
-- was a co-founder of CANVAN Robot, a K-12 robotic education makerspace
+- Was a co-founder of CANVAN Robot, a K-12 robotic education makerspace
 - Worked as an busniess consultant in Ernst&Young

 📫 How to reach me: qgao14@jh.edu